View Project Photos

 –the preceding article by Jeff Smith appeared in the September 1989 issue of Professional Stained Glass Magazine [updates and additions in brackets].

 [New Chapter: On July 15, 2009, after a lively 23 year run, Dallas’ Hard Rock Cafe on McKinney at Routh closed its doors.
 Before the stately Supreme Court of Rock’N’Roll was razed, its stained glass along with memorabilia and furnishings were removed.
 Shortly thereafter, Dallas restauranteur, Shannon Wynn rescued the three windows at auction.
 The stained glass had been roughly mishandled, so Wynn tasked Kittrell Riffkind Glass Studio with the extensive restoration – and they did an amazing job.
-In 2010 Wynn integrated the stained glass into his newest venture, The Meddlesome Moth Gastropub.
-There the Hard Rock Cafe’s very first Rock’N’Roll Windows can still be enjoyed.
-They have been carefully backlit in rich hardwood frames that lean out over the main dining area of the Moth.
+In 2010 Wynn integrated the stained glass into his newest venture, The Meddlesome Moth Gastropub, where the Hard Rock Cafe International’s very first Rock’N’Roll Windows can still be enjoyed.
+They have been carefully backlit in rich hardwood frames that angle out over the main dining area of the Moth.
 Elvis, Chuck and Jerry Lee once again are holding court over an upscale gathering spot in Big D. The Moth’s menu features share plates, mussels, meat pies, fish & chips and lots of other unique options in addition to 40 craft beers on tap, live ales, and more than 80 bottled beers.
 Wines and signature cocktails too.]

 [But wait, there’s more. . .
 A year or so after the installation in Dallas of the first “rock’n’roll stained glass” in any HRC, a friend of Ben James happened to mention seeing an “Elvis Window” at the recently opened HRC in Cancun.
 Isaac Tigrett had talked about keeping the team together and doing more rock star windows at future HRCs, so you can imagine Ben’s surprise.
 Ben’s friend showed him a photo of herself with a girlfriend in front of a duplicate of our Elvis Window in Cancun.
 Ben’s jaw dropped!
 Here was an unauthorized copy of the Elvis Window we had all worked so hard on.
 Ben did a little poking around and discovered that John Kebrle had replicated the design without permission from the Artist Team that designed it and owned its copyright.
 (Remember, Kebrle didn’t become involved until after the design process was finished.)
 As a professional illustrator, Ben had routinely copyrighted our designs in the transmittals that accompanied their handoff to Kebrle Studio.

-Amazingly, the one-time president of the Stained Glass Association of America, and, at the time, chair of the SGAA’s Ethics Committee [!?], John Kebrle had quietly made a knockoff of our design in violation of Ben’s/our copyright.
+Amazingly, the one-time president of the Stained Glass Association of America, and, at that time chair of the SGAA’s Ethics Committee [!?], John Kebrle had quietly made a knockoff of our design in violation of Ben’s/our copyright.
 None of us had been contacted.
 The quality of the doppelgänger suffered without Soderquist’s work on the portraiture.
 Later more and more “Elvis sightings” were reported.
 Chuck and Jerry Lee too.
 The Elvis Window in Orlando, for example, portrays a sinister-looking Elvis look-alike in a gold-lamé suit that appears to have gotten the brown acid.
 Kebrle’s ripoffs turned up in HRCs in Orlando, Boston, Philadelphia, Washington, DC, Beijing, Acapulco, several locations in Japan and . . . who knows?

 A lawsuit brought by James, Soderquist and Tolbert was finally resolved with the HRC agreeing to cease and desist further misappropriation of our designs without our express permission.
-Further the HRC agreed to install brass plaques beneath every forged window citing the extended design team.
+Further the HRC agreed to install brass plaques beneath every forged window acknowledging the extended design team.
 Not sure if anybody ever verified the plaques being added.
 There also may have been a monetary payment as well.
 As they were being bamboozled by Kebrle, the HRC was apparently unaware of the copyright infringements.]

 PHOTOS: Jeff Smith/Architectural Stained Glass, Inc. ©1986, 1987, 2018.
 Because he was also Unofficial Picture-Taker, readers have been spared Smith’s appearance in the accompanying slide show.